How to Keep Shoes From Dry Rotting?

 Shoe trees help keep your shoes from dry rotting

 An even better alternative is to treat your shoes with dedicated shoe care products like shoe conditioners or polishers, even if you’re not wearing them, just for the reinvigorating benefits.
-Once or twice per year should be more than enough to prevent any dry rotting.
+Once or twice per year should be enough to prevent any dry rotting.

 Keep shoes from dry rotting explained (video)